helloravisha/aws-elasticsearch-rest/README.md

 ## Final Deliverables

-Following are the three  Amazon  API Gateway based Microservice API's  developed with and without paginaton with above architecture in place. you can pass query string sponsorname, sponsorstate or  planname  with required value. along with this query parameter , you can use pagination as required.
+With the above architectural components in place, following are the three API's  exposed using  Amazon  API Gateway.
+All the three methods provides optional pagination along with  the required query string sponsorname, sponsorstate or  planname.

-* With Pagination : You can mention the number of records along with the offset.
+* With Pagination : You can mention the number of records along with the offset,  here you can pass two optional  extra parameters size and offset.
-* Without Pagination : By default every  API returns Max 10 records.
+* Without Pagination : By default every  API returns Max 10 records, here you should pass the required parameter.

-### Search by Sponsor Name
+### 1. Search by Sponsor Name

 * ##### Without Pagination
 https://5g7l7uaz82.execute-api.us-east-2.amazonaws.com/dev?sponsorname=david